Estimated reading time: 6 minutes

 Here’s what you get in this QGIS tutorial for beginners.…

-- You get to eavesdrop as I work: Gain insight into shading GIS maps that you would otherwise likely overlook or possibly never grasp.
+- You get to eavesdrop as I work: Gain insight into creating GIS maps that you would otherwise likely overlook or possibly never grasp.

-- A zip file of the GIS datasets I use in the videos: Extract these and follow-along with me in the videos.
+- The QGIS datasets I use in the videos: Download and extract the zip files.
+Then follow-along with me in the videos.

-- 4 hours of training videos: In the videos I’ll show you how to navigate Quantum GIS, create shaded maps, create time-series maps, and how to think like a GIS analyst.
+- 4 1/2 hours of QGIS training videos: In the videos I’ll show you how to navigate Quantum GIS, create a shaded map, present maps using the QGIS layout feature, export geo-pdf maps for viewing in adobe acrobat, how to think like a GIS analyst and create time-series maps.

-- The course workbooks: 55 pages of screen captures and explanatory text to compliment the videos
+- Two QGIS tutorial pdf eBooks: 181 pages of annotated screen captures and explanatory text to compliment the videos

 Try the course risk free.
-If within 30 days you’re not satisfied with the course for any reason return it for a 100% refund and keep the dataset and the workbook.
+If within 30 days you’re not satisfied for any reason, return it for a 100% refund and keep the datasets and workbooks.

 Q. The course does not use ARC.
 Does this matter?